vasilisgee/tracewarden/README.md

 # TraceWarden

-TraceWarden is a simple network diagnostics tool written in Python, made for educational purposes.
+TraceWarden is a simple network diagnostics tool written in Python for educational purposes.
 It runs a set of connectivity checks (HTTP, DNS, and Ping) based on a JSON configuration file.

 ## Features